-You can invest in the Fund via www.carbonfund.co.nz by making lump sum investments, either by cheque or direct debit.
+You can invest in the Fund via www.carbonfund.co.nz by making lump sum investments by direct debit.
 We can reject an application at our discretion, and are not required to give reasons.
-We may stop accepting direct investments at any time and only permit investments via an administration service, financial adviser or NZX Participant.
+We may stop accepting direct investments at any time and only permit investments via an administration service, financial advice provider or NZX Participant.